-If you don’t have a relative or a good neighbor friend who can look after your furry friend/s while you go away on holiday, then who will??
-Call in the house sitters.
+If you don’t have a relative or good neighbors close by who can look after your furry friend/s while you go away on holiday, then who will??

 Do you just go with your gut feeling?
 Give them a test run when you are still at home?
 Just wing it?
-We believe selecting s house sitter is a very important decision, remember your house sitter will be left in charge of your house, your possessions, and most importantly your pets.
+We believe selecting a house sitter is a very important decision.
+Remember your house sitter will be left in charge of your house, your possessions, and most importantly your pets.

 Some people talk a big game, but the proof is in their references.
 Ask the potential sitters personally for their references.
 If they are hesitant to hand over references that is a sign they have something to hide.

 If they have a website or an account on Trusted House Sitters, log on and see what previous clients have said.
 Even better as for a previous client’s email/ phone number.
 You might just find out the deciding factor.